madeit07/RADTrack/README.md

 ### Dataset details

-The dataset contains totally **10158 frames** distributed through **24 sequences**.
+The RADTrack dataset comprises **10,158 frames**, organized into **24 sequences**.
-For the data capture, the same radar configuration through the entire research was used.
+To ensure consistency, the same radar configuration throughout the entire data collection process was used.
-The details of the data capture is shown below and available in the `sensors_para/radar_config.json` file.
+The specifics of the data capture settings are summarized below and can also be found in the `sensors_para/radar_config.json` file.

 ```json
 "designed_frequency":       76.8 Hz,
 "config_frequency":         77 Hz,